SEQRA & the Public

 Sustainability involves balance.
 It includes carrying capacity (considering it there are enough resources to support the plan), and long-term community vision that addresses three key pieces of human health and happiness: economics (jobs and services available), community (a social network of friends, family and neighbors, cultural acceptance, and cultural resources), and environment (clean air, water, health and surroundings).
 This means a sustainable community must have a balance of the following things:

-- A social network that connects residents to each other and to the community i.e. a sense of belonging which can come from community activities, churches, youth groups, recreation, and schools.
+- A social network that connects residents to each other and to the community.
+Education, health, safety and opportunity exist providing opportunity and a sense of belonging which can come from community activities, churches, youth groups, recreation, and schools.

-- A healthy functioning environment with sufficient resources.
+- A healthy functioning environment with sufficient resources, for example clean air, water and natural ecosystems.

-WE SUGGEST YOU FOLLOW THE '5 C’s' - A PLANNING GUIDE FOR SUSTAINABLE DEVELOPMENT
+A PLANNING GUIDE FOR SUSTAINABLE DEVELOPMENT INCLUDES THE 5 Cs

 The following questions are key to consider for any development, but are especially important for areas of redevelopment, where new pieces will need to fit into an existing community.